jackmoore/jackmoore.github.io/_posts/2011-07-18-ie-transparency-problems.md

 	}

-ColorBox uses this technique for alpha channel support in IE8 and IE7.
+Colorbox uses this technique for alpha channel support in IE8 and IE7.
 Credit for this technique goes to [Dan Tello](http://www.sitepoint.com/forums/javascript-15/jquery-fadein-fadeout-transparent-png-ie7-chrome-590295.html), and to [Lukom](https://github.com/Lukom) for bringing it to my attention.

 ### AlphaImageLoader filter fix